-Decomposers, as we learned in the previous lesson, are those tiny living things that eat dead plants and animals.
+Decomposers, as we learned in the previous lesson, are tiny living things that eat dead plants and animals.
 Decomposers are the final link in a food chain.
-This makes them very important because it is they who break dead things down into soil so that plants can use them to begin another food chain.
+This makes them very important because they break dead things down into soil so that plants can use them to begin another food chain.